AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/getting-started-overview.md

 ![Acrobat Getting Started Image](../assets/Hero-GettingStarted.png)

 Learn how to start using Adobe Acrobat through these brief step-by-step tutorials.
-From creating a document to protecting your PDF files, this content is designed to ease you into PDF workflows.
+From creating a document to protecting or [editing your PDF files](https://www.adobe.com/acrobat/online/pdf-editor.html){target="_blank"}, this content is designed to ease you into PDF workflows.

 ## Getting started tutorials